ajayshgithub/ajayshgithub/README.md

 - 👋 Hi, I’m @ajayshgithub
-- 👀 I’m interested in Artificial Intelligence , Machine Learning and Data Science
+- 👀 I’m interested making AI solutions, Machine Learning Models and creating an end to end Data Science Projects
-- 🌱 I’m currently learning and working on Time Series and Generative Adversarial Networks(GANs)
+- 🌱 I’m currently exploring Data Science Field
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email:- sharmaajay9813@gmail.com , Linkedin:-
+- 📫 How to reach me email:- sharmaajay9813@gmail.com ,Phone:- +91 7279990008, LinkedIn:- https://www.linkedin.com/in/ajay-sharma-901338218

 <!---
 ajayshgithub/ajayshgithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.